Created for BTEC Applied Science Nationals - Unit 4 Assignment A.

 By the end of the lesson learners should be able to:

-Identify parts of a seed.
+Identify the key parts of plant growth.